All Episodes

 All right, let me play for you.

-Joe Biden's gonna get in the race, creepy Joe, and just listen to maybe some things you never didn't know before.
+Joe Biden's going to get in the race, Creepy Joe, and just listen to maybe some things you didn't know before.

-He said, Because I'm famous, because I'm a star, because I'm a billionaire.
+He said, because I'm famous, because I'm a star, because I'm a billionaire, I can do things other people can't.

 What a disgusting assertion for anyone to make.

-The press always asked me, don't I wish I were debating him?
+The press always asks me, don't I wish I were debating him?

 No, I wish you were in high school.